awsdocs/amazon-kendra-developer-guide/doc_source/API_ServiceNowKnowledgeArticleConfiguration.md

 ## Contents<a name="API_ServiceNowKnowledgeArticleConfiguration_Contents"></a>

  ** CrawlAttachments **   <a name="Kendra-Type-ServiceNowKnowledgeArticleConfiguration-CrawlAttachments"></a>
-Indicates whether Amazon Kendra should index attachments to knowledge articles\.
+ `TRUE` to index attachments to knowledge articles\.
 Type: Boolean
 Required: No